openPupil/Open-PupilEXT/README.md

 set(USER_NAME_MAC papillon) # Only necessary for macOS users, skip if you are on WIN
 ```

-**Step 3: Decide which Editor to use**
+**Step 4: Decide which Editor to use**

 Depending on which editor is used, the procedure is slightly different.
-We have created a summary of how to proceed if you want to use [VisualStudio Code](https://code.visualstudio.com), [CLion](https://www.jetbrains.com/clion/promo/?source=google&medium=cpc&campaign=11964013627&gclid=Cj0KCQjw-NaJBhDsARIsAAja6dPFpHIXmFeKhVv0qheHTki-WmG5DepDCzR0iWuYQqAXEM1eEAELpy4aApLsEALw_wcB) or [QT Creator](https://www.qt.io/product/development-tools) to start PupilEXT.
+We have created a summary of how to proceed if you want to use [Visual Studio Code](https://code.visualstudio.com), [CLion](https://www.jetbrains.com/clion/promo/?source=google&medium=cpc&campaign=11964013627&gclid=Cj0KCQjw-NaJBhDsARIsAAja6dPFpHIXmFeKhVv0qheHTki-WmG5DepDCzR0iWuYQqAXEM1eEAELpy4aApLsEALw_wcB) or [QT Creator](https://www.qt.io/product/development-tools) to start PupilEXT (see the below option 1 to 4).

-**Step 3.0: Build with Visual Studio Vode**
+**Option 1: Build with Visual Studio Code**

 First, the following extensions must be downloaded in the editor for the procedure to work: